WHIPLASH AND THE

 THE PLATYSMA MUSCLE

 For those of you not quite understanding the nature whiplash injury and the NEW MODEL of Tissue Healing and Repair, this picture of the PLATYSMA MUSCLE should help.
 The Platysma is a large thin muscle that covers the entire front portion of the neck.
 It is likewise covered in Fascia.
 This is just one more piece of the puzzle as far as explaining the Chronic Pain so many people struggle with after a whiplash injury --- pain that is not explained by diagnostic imaging which is virtually always negative.
 And like injured SCM Muscles, it helps to explain the abnormal cervical curves as well.
 As it restricts, it pulls, and as it pulls, the head will come forward.
-Think that Forward Head Posture is no big deal?
-THINK AGAIN.

 THE CONSEQUENCES OF HAVING THE HEAD TURNED AT IMPACT, OR OF BEING IN A SIDE IMPACT ACCIDENT

-"Thus a head-turned posture increases facet capsular ligament strain compared to a neutral head posture — a finding consistent with the greater symptom severity and duration observed in whiplash patients who have their head turned at impact."
+"A head-turned posture increases facet capsular ligament strain compared to a neutral head posture — a finding consistent with the greater symptom severity and duration observed in whiplash patients who have their head turned at impact."